 This phrase refers to spending time doing something that serves no purpose.

 Example: You are just wasting time with this rambling excuse.

-- Whale of a time: To have a great time or to do something that is really fun.
+This expression indicates that you are having a great time or are doing something that is really fun.